 I have stayed clean and sober over 30 years.
-Before that, I went in and out of treatment many times, yet I always seemed to end up right back at the places where I knew the drugs and alcohol were.
+I have been in and out of treatment many times.
+Yet I always seemed to end up right back at the places where I knew the drugs and alcohol were.
 It was not until I went to the last treatment center that I got the help and encouragement I needed.
-So many people, like myself, did not know how to stop drinking or using drugs or how to deal with the physical addictions to drugs or alcohol.
+So many people, like myself, did not know how to stop drinking or using drugs or how to deal with the physical addiction to drugs or alcohol.

 I am so very thankful that I quit using drugs – and the same can happen for you.
 Also, thank God that He could even help me quit smoking cigarettes.
-The drugs and alcohol were creating more obvious problems with my behaviors, but the cigarettes were slowly killing me from the inside out.
+Drugs and alcohol were creating more obvious problems with my behaviors.
+Cigarettes were slowly killing me from the inside out.
 I pray that you too can get help like I did because living with an addiction is not easy and will not get better without help from God and others who are willing and able to help.
 In our society, there are many pressures and temptations. ~ Bill Greguska

 Many Temptations Come Up Against Us!

-Satan and our own flesh tempt us in many areas of life such as alcohol and drug abuse, gambling, overeating, pornography, anger, depression, anxiety, fear, plus many other ways that Satan uses to tempt us. lie to us, steal from us and attempt to kill us because of his hatred towards God for kicking him out of heaven.
-Satan will us anything and everything to tear us down to get back at God because Satan knows God loves us and that is Satans way of getting back at God! ~ Bill Greguska
+Satan and our own flesh tempt us in many areas of life such as alcohol and drug abuse, gambling, overeating, pornography, anger, depression, anxiety, fear, plus many other ways that Satan uses to tempt us. lie to us, steal from us and attempt to kill us because of his hatred towards God for kicking him out of heaven. ~ Bill Greguska

-I just happened to have gone through my share of hard times because of some fault of my own and just the way things turned out.
-But God has been faithful to me each step of the way and that God has blessed me even though I did not deserve it. (by His grace and mercy)
+God has been faithful to me each step of the way.
+God has blessed me even though I did not deserve it.

 When we concentrate on having trust in God, He points us to the solutions that we need. ~ Bill Greguska